cadouthat/pico-cppm/README.md

 # pico-cppm
 cPPM library for the Raspberry Pi Pico using PIO + DMA

-Supports decoding cPPM signals, does not yet support generating cPPM signals
+Supports continuously encoding and decoding cPPM signals on GPIOs without interrupts.
+Each encoder/decoder instance reserves 1 PIO state machine and 2 DMA channels.